 During an economic downturn, money supply tends to contract as private banks become fearful of lending to corporations and individuals.
 As less money flows into the market for available goods and services, prices generally drop, and the economy faces deflationary pressure.

 Nominally, deflation appears to be a good thing in the short run, as the cost of buying things goes down for consumers.
-But it also prompts them to delay major purchasing decisions in anticipation of lower prices in the future.
+But it also prompts them to delay major purchasing decisions in anticipation of even lower prices in the future.
 As a result, businesses cut production as demand goes down.

 For example, imagine that you want to buy a house.
 Would you buy it now if you expect the price to fall by an additional 20% within the next year?
 Probably not.
-So, when home builders anticipate less demand, they also stop building new houses.
+When home builders anticipate less demand, they also stop building new houses.
 This phenomenon happens in almost all sectors of the economy when overall price levels start to fall.

-Historic use of QE
+Historical use of QE

 Historically, central banks have used QE when the short-term interest rate reaches near-zero and traditional monetary policy tools have become ineffective.

 The main risk of QE is increased inflation without the desired increase in economic activity.
 Economists call such a situation a ‘liquidity trap’, where investors do not invest in businesses and instead, keep cash at hand despite the low interest rates.
 As a result, the QE program ends up contributing to ‘stagflation’, where inflation goes up but the unemployment rate remains high.

 Stagflation in the economy is one of the most dreaded situations any central bank must deal with because it makes monetary policy ineffective – even QE.

 Also, with high unemployment, policymakers can’t increase interest rates because this would further intensify the recession.
 Hence, investors and speculators stop anticipating an increase in interest rates despite a high inflation rate.
 Consequently, the currency of the economy starts losing value against other major foreign currencies, which further fuels inflation.